 If it’s not that, check the following: is it possible you’re not letting the plant dry enough between waterings?
 If so, it might be (early signs of) rot, one of the main Yucca killers.
 Are there bugs on the (underside of the) leaves?
 Is the plant lacking light?
 Care lacking in any of these departments can cause leaves to turn yellow and/or brown.

 They are often the first sign of either a pest or a disease taking hold of your plant.
 To figure out which one it is you’ll simply have to have a close look at the plant and see what you find.
 The scale is a pest that’s a prime suspect for leaf spots but it can also be a fungal issue (use fungicide) or blight, which can be prevented by using a sterilized potting soil and letting the plant dry out well between waterings.

 Brown leaf tips on Yucca plant can be the consequence of excessive fluoride or minerals present in tap water.
 If you haven’t done so in a while, flush the soil thoroughly using distilled water to wash away any build up.

 Additionally, you might be overwatering (if the yellowing is also present) or it might be a rare case of the plant going too dry.
 The latter can occur if you’re growing it too close to a radiator or have suddenly moved it from low light conditions to heavy sunlight, for example.

 Yucca plant wilting

-Yucca plant wilting can be a first sign of rot, which is discussed below.
+Yucca plant wilting can be the first sign of rot, which we will discuss below in a moment.
 Your best bet is to check the roots of the plant.
-If they’re squishy or black, your culprit is likely rot.
+If they’re squishy or black, your culprit is likely the rot.
 It might also be Yucca weevil larvae gnawing at the roots causing the plant to lose the ability to take up water.
-Alternatively, check whether the soil isn’t excessively dry and always have a peek at the underside of the leaves to see if there’s any pests that might be sucking the juices from your Yucca.
+Alternatively, check whether the soil isn’t excessively dry and always have a peek at the underside of the leaves to see if there are any pests that might be sucking the juices from your Yucca.